Jane Howard, Countess of Westmorland: Life

 In the events which preceded the Northern Rebellion in 1569, the Countess had more to do with raising the troops than her husband did.
 She was well educated but perhaps not the cleverest of women when it came to understanding political machinations.
-She was first to urge the rebels to rise up against Elizabeth I of England, and yet she expected Elizabeth to pardon her when they failed.
+She was first to urge the rebels to rise up against Elizabeth, and yet she expected the Queen to pardon her when they failed.

 The Countess hoped to arrange the marriage of her brother, Thomas Howard, 4th Duke of Norfolk, to Mary, Queen of Scots, and put them both on England's throne and along with it, the Catholic religion would be restored in England.
 He was executed for treason in 1572 and she lived under house arrest for the rest of her life.

 The Countess was buried 30 June 1593 at Kenninghall, Norfolk.

 Westmorland continued to be involved for many years in plots to invade England and replace Queen Elizabeth with Mary, Queen of Scots.
 In 1599 he considered marrying again.
 His prospective bride was the daughter of President Richardot.
 Westmorland died 16 November 1601 at Nieuwpoort, Flanders.
 On 25 June 1604 two of his daughters, Katherine and Anne, were granted pensions of 200 marks a year by King James.
 Westmorland's cousin, Edmund Neville, the only son of Richard Neville (d.
 27 May 1590) by Barbara Arden, the daughter of William Arden of Park Hall, Warwickshire, unsuccessfully claimed the earldom.